isee3d/musi-ci-game/README.md

 - The TRPC query's for for example the manage part could be combined into a single query for cleanness
 - Migrate to Drizzle ORM for way better query performance
 - Migrate to App router for even better loading/error states and overall performance
-- Migrate fully to turbopack for building and using this product faster
+- Migrate fully to turbopack for building and using this product faster.
+- Converting to Nextjs App router for better loading/error states and overall performance

 ## Known bugs